googleforgames/agones/docs/fleet_spec.md

 The `spec` field is the actual `Fleet` specification and it is composed as follow:

 - `replicas` is the number of `GameServers` to keep Ready or Allocated in this Fleet
+- `scheduling`(⚠️⚠️⚠️ **This is currently a development feature and has not been released** ⚠️⚠️⚠️) defines how GameServers are organised across the cluster.
+Currently only affects Allocation, but will expand in future releases.
+Options include:
+                 "Packed" (default) is aimed at dynamic Kubernetes clusters, such as cloud providers, wherein we want to bin pack resources.
+"Distributed" is aimed at static Kubernetes clusters, wherein we want to distribute resources across the entire cluster.
+See [Scheduling and Autoscaling](scheduling_autoscaling.md) for more details.
 - `strategy` is the `GameServer` replacement strategy for when the `GameServer` template is edited.
   - `type` is replacement strategy for when the GameServer template is changed.
 Default option is "RollingUpdate", but "Recreate" is also available.
     - `RollingUpdate` will increment by `maxSurge` value on each iteration, while decrementing by `maxUnavailable` on each iteration, until all GameServers have been switched from one version to another.